 Once Claudia wrapped up another six weeks of therapy, she knew she was prepared for whatever would come next.

-“Thanks to the whole team at CRS Natrona Heights, I have a better outlook on the rest of my life,” says Claudia.
+“Thanks to the whole team at the Natrona Heights facility, I have a better outlook on the rest of my life,” says Claudia.
 “Now that I’m retired, I want to be in the best shape of my life so I can enjoy this next chapter.
 That’s what I’ve worked for these past 48 years.”

 Riddle says that after Claudia responded so well to her first round of treatment, his team was able to shift their focus to long-term health and injury prevention.